FlamingSpork/phonectf/solve_writeup.md

 [DTMF](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency) tones are the tones that all touch-tone telephones use to indicate digits, which work by making two tones at the same time.
 It replaces the disconnecting and reconnecting of the line that rotary phone dials do with in-band signalling for faster and more efficient dialing.

+When I first started thinking up these challenges, I knew that there *needed* to be a blue box challenge, since that's the first phreaking thing that anyone learns about.
+Surprisingly, this one turned out to be harder (or at least have fewer solves) than the red box challenge, although I think that's from a combination of [overfamiliarity](https://xkcd.com/2501/) and a poorly-worded description.

 ### Solving/Testing
 Go to https://phreaknet.org/bluebox/ and hold your phone's microphone near the computer's speakers while also recording the phone call.
 Dial the phone call, press 3 to get to the challenge, and press the 2600 Hz button.
 Make sure that the 2600 Hz tone plays for more than 500ms (½ second), otherwise the detection won't work.
-You should hear a series of nine beeps that sounds like [this](https://gitlab.ritsec.cloud/flamingspork/phonectf/-/blob/master/sounds/DTMF.wav), which can be decoded using various DTMF decoders or by manually comparing with the twelve known DTMF tones.
+You should hear a series of nine beeps that sounds like [this](https://gitlab.ritsec.cloud/flamingspork/phonectf/-/blob/master/sounds/DTMF.wav), which can be decoded using various DTMF decoders or by manually comparing with the known DTMF tones.

 ### Flag
 `*9035768*`